david1234012/leetcode_cli/README.md

 Detailed view with all problem information in a readable table format.

 ### Summary Format
 Compact table view showing essential information in a condensed format.
+Automatically adapts to terminal width for optimal display.

+### Wide Format
+Full-width display that shows complete problem titles without truncation, ideal for viewing problems with long titles.

 ### JSON Format
 Machine-readable JSON output suitable for integration with other tools.